 Health & Safety

 Sandstorm has a health and safety policy in place that provides a guiding framework for ensuring a safe workplace for its employees.
 The aim of the policy is to ensure compliance with legal and regulatory requirements and to minimize exposure to health and safety risks.
 As Sandstorm’s principal activity is providing financing to other businesses in the mining industry, the Company’s exposure to health and safety risks is limited.
+Sandstorm’s health and safety performance is reviewed annually by the CEO.
+Sandstorm has had no workplace injuries, occupational diseases or work-related fatalities since it began operations.

 Workplace Bullying & Harassment